Alsace, Budget, France, Germany

 I find it very challenging to budget for food.
 Food is a very personal decision and can be hard to get a sense of what to expect based on your specific needs.
 Perhaps you have allergies or food preferences.
 Maybe you prefer splurging on food because that is your THING when travelling or maybe you don’t really care and will eat anywhere.
 For us, we were kind of in the middle.

+✨How we kept our food expenses low on our trip: We ate one big meal per day.
+Our breakfasts consisted of stopping in local bakeries which would tide us over until late afternoon.
 Every day we decided to have a big lunch/early dinner at a restaurant (sometimes with drinks and dessert).
-In between, we would either be relatively full from our bakery visit (sometimes we would grab a couple of pastries each since they were all so inviting and weren’t expensive) or we had several car snacks going as well.
+In between, we would either be relatively full from our bakery visit (sometimes we would grab a couple of pastries each since they were all so inviting and weren’t expensive) or we had several car snacks.
+We filled up on car snacks the first day at a grocery store which lasted the entire trip!

-We also stopped once at a grocery store and grabbed snacks for the car which lasted us the entire week.
-We heavily relied on our reusable water bottles (we had 2 or 3 in the car).
+PRO TIP: We heavily relied on our reusable water bottles (we had 2 or 3 in the car).
 Everyday, we would refill them so we rarely needed to grab a drink while we were out besides at meals.

 Excursion Expenses: